 Role of Electrocardiogram and Echocardiogram in Pregnancy

-This article was originally published by Women in Cardiology and Related Sciences and was migrated to Scientific Scholar after the change of Publisher; therefore Scientific Scholar has no control over the quality or content of this article.
+This article was originally published by Women in Cardiology and Related Sciences and was migrated to Scientific Scholar after the change of Publisher.

 Pregnancy and labor inevitably increase cardiac strain, and cardiac disease will further enhance this burden.
 Heart disease complicating pregnancy significantly increases the maternal and fetal morbidity and mortality.
 Normal pregnancies produce cardiorespiratory symptoms like palpitation, decreased exercise capacity, fatigue, hyperventilation, dyspnea, and ankle edema that can mimic cardiac disease or can unmask the underlying cardiac illness.
 Almost one-third of cardiac patients are found to be symptom-free preconceptionally and are diagnosed during routine antenatal checkups.1